PFTL/website/content/blog/26_ZMQ.rst

 :tags: ZMQ, Socket, Communication, Parallel, Data
 :description: Introduction to using sockets for communication between different processes

 In this article, we are going to cover how you can leverage the possibilities of ZMQ to exchange data between different processes in Python.
-This is a fairly advanced tutorial, in which we are not only going to use pyZMQ, but also the multiprocessing library, HDF5, and openCV.
+We have covered the `basics of pyZMQ <{filename}25_ZMQ.rst>`_ in part 1.
+This is a fairly advanced tutorial, in which we are not only going to use pyZMQ, but also the multiprocessing library, `HDF5 <{filename}02_HDF5_python.rst>`_, and `openCV <{filename}22_Step_by_step_qt.rst>`_.
 We are going to acquire images from the webcam as fast as possible, we are going to save the data to disk during the acquisition, and we are going to perform some basic analysis.

 The idea of this article is to put together several of the topics covered in the past.
 If you find that some of the contents are confusing, I strongly suggest you check the other articles to clarify the topics.
 We are going to develop one main Python script with some extra files that will allow us to keep everything organized.
 To specify file names, I will use **bold**.
 The code, as always, `can be found on Github <https://github.com/PFTL/website/tree/master/example_code/26_ZMQ>`_.